Cadiz Entry Requirements

 Extended Stays

-Tourists wishing to stay beyond 90 days must apply for a long-stay national visa (residence) at a Spanish consulate before arrival, providing proof of income and health insurance.
+Tourists wishing to remain beyond 90 days must apply for a non-lucrative or student visa at the Spanish consulate in their home country.
+Applications require proof of accommodation in Cadiz, private health insurance, and sufficient financial means.

 View Cadiz Packing List →